emmercm/www/src/blog/finding-long-running-queries-in-mysql.md

 _Note: your user will need the [`PROCESS`](https://dev.mysql.com/doc/refman/8.0/en/privileges-provided.html#priv_process) privilege to access this table._

 _See "[Finding Long-Running Queries in PostgreSQL](/blog/finding-long-running-queries-in-postgresql)" for the PostgreSQL version of this query._

+If you find yourself with an unexpectedly large amount of threads, you may need to [investigate locks](/blog/investigating-locks-in-mysql) happening in your database.

 ## Why not `processlist`?